BUTT ERFLIES

 Glaucopsyche argali Elwes, 1899

-Butterflies on the forage plant of the caterpillars is the semi-shrub sharkfish (Oxytropis hystrix)
+Butterflies on the caterpillar’s forage plant, the semi-shrub sharkfish (Oxytropis hystrix)

 Southern eyed hawk moth